History of Bootle: a seaside resort, the docker’s suburb, and industry

 The areas north and south of Balliol Road had been filled with houses by now.
 Buildings associated with the influx of people were springing up all over the place: Balliol Road Baths, various chapels and recreation grounds, and a football and cricket pitch on Hawthorne Road (now South Park) were just some of the facilities the growing suburb needed.
 The Northern Recreation Ground first appears on a map in 1894; this later became North Park.
 The new Liverpool Parochial Cemetery was located in Bootle township, relfecting the more sobering aspects of life in Victorian Liverpool.

 Industry was expanding.
-A rope works had been established near West Derby Workhouse.
-The whole landscape was criss-crossed with railways: the Liverpool and Bury Railway was extended to Fazakerley in 1867, and the Lancashire and Yorkshire Railway had added the Bootle branch and the Seaforth Connecting Line.
+A rope works opened near West Derby Workhouse.
+Railways criss-crossed The whole landscape.
+The Liverpool and Bury Railway extended to Fazakerley in 1867, and the Lancashire and Yorkshire Railway added the Bootle branch and the Seaforth Connecting Line.
 This was connected to the Liverpool, Blackburn and Accrington Line to the south of Bootle.
 All these railways branched off into the goods stations lining the docks.
 The area formerly filled with riverside houses and pubs was now dominated by industrial buildings – branch lines, goods depots and warehouses.

 The docklands were ever-changing and expanding.
 Canada Dock had grown and become Brocklebank Dock, and Alexandra Dock and Langton Dock were the latest northern expansions.
 Liverpool’s famous Overhead Railway was extended to Bootle (Seaforth Sands Station) in April 1894 (http://en.wikipedia.org/wiki/Seaforth_Sands_railway_station).